 Getting to Yankee Stadium

 Driving: The stadium highly recommends using mass transit to avoid traffic congestion and parking fees.
 If you must drive, give yourself extra time.
-The Yankees’ website has directions to the stadium from the city, Long Island, Westchester County and New Jersey.
+The Yankees’ website has directions to the stadium from the other boroughs, Long Island, Westchester County and New Jersey.
 Parking lots and garages line the streets leading up to the stadium.

 Walking: On a nice day, save a few bucks and park across the Harlem River near 155th Street Manhattan.
 The Macombs Dam Bridge spans the river and has a pedestrian walkway that you can traverse, dropping you off on 161st Street where the stadium is located.

-Mass transit: The 4, B and D trains make stops at 161st Street-Yankee Stadium and a trip from midtown Manhattan takes approximately 25 minutes.
-Tip: The B and D stop there only at certain times of the day.
-For more information, visit the MTA’s website.
+Public Transportation: The 4, B and D trains make stops at 161st Street-Yankee Stadium and a trip from midtown Manhattan takes approximately 25 minutes.
+Note that the B and D only stop there at certain times of the day.

 If you’re coming from outside of New York City, take the Long Island Railroad or MTA Metro-North Railroad and transfer to a subway.
-If riding the LIRR to Yankee Stadium, ride the train to Penn Station and then walk one block east to the 34 Street-Herald Square subway station, where you can pick up the B or D train to the 161st Street-Yankee Stadium stop.
-The ride takes approximately 35 minutes.
+If riding the LIRR to Penn Station, walk one block east to the 34 Street-Herald Square subway station, where you can pick up the B or D train to the 161st Street-Yankee Stadium stop; the ride takes approximately 35 minutes.
 Metro-North’s Hudson line goes directly to Yankees-E 153rd Street station from Grand Central Terminal in approximately 15 minutes.

 Hire a car: Why not hire a driving service to take you to and from the stadium?
-Chauffeur services will guarantee you a relaxed and stress-free trip.
+This will guarantee you a relaxed and stress-free trip.

 The Feeding Tree: This must-visit eatery is located almost next door to Yankee Stadium.
 It specializes in Jamaican cuisine like jerk chicken and shrimp, oxtail stew and curried goat.